Instructions for new or changed course proposal form

 To accomplish course changes, complete and submit the New or Changed Course Proposal Form (available at the Provost's Office).
 Additional forms and information specified below must be submitted along with this form to produce a complete proposal packet for review by the UCCC.

 Step 1.
-Provide basic information about the course: submitter name and email, department name, college name, date of submission, the course prefix, and number, the proposed course prefix, number, course offerings and desired semester for implementation.
+Provide basic information about the course: submitter name and email, department name, college name, date of submission, the existing course prefix, and number (if applicable), the proposed course prefix, number, the terms the course with typically be offered and desired semester for implementation.
 Please note: registration and publication deadlines affect the implementation process.
 It is not always possible to implement changes on the date desired.

 Step 2: Mark the action that you are proposing - Delete a course, create a new course, create a new course to be crosslisted with an existing course, or change an existing course.
-Changes to existing courses can be: change to course number, title, prefix, credits, lecture/lab ratio, description, pre/corequisites or other (which must be specified).
-Depending on the change indicated, various supplemental forms/materials are required to complete the proposal.
-Based on the type of change you are proposing, check whether supplemental materials are applicable or not applicable.
+Changes to existing courses can be: change to course number, title, prefix, credits/units, components, description, pre/corequisites, grading basis, and student learning outcomes.
+Depending on the change indicated, various supplemental forms and materials are required to complete the proposal.

-- The course syllabus is applicable for new courses, new crosslisted courses and changes to existing course number, credits, lecture/lab ratio and description.
-If the course proposed is a 400-level course with a 600-level component, information on the additional work required of graduate students must be provided in either a separate 600-level or a combined 400/600-level syllabus.
-400/600 supplemental instructions are available.
+- The course syllabus is applicable for new courses, new crosslisted courses and changes to existing course number, credits, components, description, grading basis, and student learning outcomes.
+If the course proposed is a 400-level course with a 600-level component, a the information in the "Supplemental Instructions for 400-600 Courses" must be addressed.

-- The Library Resource Assessment Form submit for review and approval by the library (allow business 10 days).
+- The Information Resource Assessment Form submit for review and approval by the library (allow business 10 days).
 This form must be signed by the appropriate librarian.

 - The Common Course Numbering Form is for undergraduate courses only.
-It is applicable for deleted courses, new courses, new crosslisted courses, and courses with prefix, number, title and credit changes only.
+It is applicable for deleted courses, new courses, new crosslisted courses, and courses with prefix, number, title and credit changes.
+Even if UNR is the only institution with a certain prefix, the other NSHE institutions must be notified (in this case, notifications go to the registrars).
 Upon request, support staff will complete this form; call (682-8076 or 784-4710) or email technical assistance staff for more information.
 The author of the proposal must respond to questions from other NSHE institutions.
 The other institutions have 10 days to respond to the proposal.
 If no response is receive, approval is assumed.
 Responses must be submitted with the CCN form in proposal packet.
-Please allow 3 weeks for the Technical Assistance committee to complete the CCN process.
+If the Technical Assistance staff is completing the form, please allow 3 weeks for processing.
+Proposals received at the submission deadline without a CCN form will most likely be moved to the next UCCC agenda.

 Step 3: Describe the changes that will occur to Course Description in the General Catalog as a result of this request.

 - Step 3(a) Copy and paste the current catalog description, including pre/corequisites into the space indicated.
-Catalog copy is available from either the online catalog or from the pdf catalog.
+Catalog copy is available from the online catalog.
 Step 3(a) is required for all courses except brand-new courses.

 - Step 3(b) is required for all changes except course deletions.
-Complete the course prefix, number, title, credits (including whether the credits are fixed or variable and the maximum number of credits), course description, pre/co-requisites, abbreviated title, and if the credits are S/U only.
+Complete the course prefix, number, title, credits/units (including whether they are fixed or variable and the maximum number of credits), components, contact hours, default section size, graded component, course description, pre/co-requisites, abbreviated title, and if the credits are S/U only.
 There are character and word limitations for the title, description and abbreviated title.
 If the course title is already less than 23 characters (spaces included), no abbreviated title is needed.
-Finally, be sure to indicate if this is an S/U graded course, or repeatable.
+Be sure to indicate if this is an S/U graded course, or repeatable.
+Indicate the Instructor Edit and/or Consent, if applicable.
+Check all the applicable Instruction Mode boxes.
+Complete 3 to 8 student learning outcomes.
+The approved SLOs do become part of the course record and remain with the course until an approved change is made.

 Step 4: Explain the reason for the proposed change.
 Explain in detail and be clear.
 Better to provide too much information rather than not enough.